Due to on-campus restrictions, please see Public Computing Availability During COVID-19 for the most current

 > Follow the instructions in Casting your screen to the GSRs via Solstice

-> The HDMI & VGA cables are located below the display on a retractable spool. if you are using VGA, be sure to plug in the audio jack for VGA.
+> The HDMI & VGA cables are mounted in the cabinet below the display on a retractable spool. if you are using VGA, be sure to plug in the audio jack as well.
 HDMI carries audio without the need for an additional connection.
 (Note: The WSF campus only has HDMI cables.)

 Adjusting the volume

 > Use the vol up, vol down, and mute buttons in the top-left of the touch panel to control in-room volume.

 - Tap Presentation Timer on the top of the touch panel.